exponea/exponea-android-sdk/Documentation/PUSH.md

 ```
 When firing a notification the same host and scheme must be used.

-When the deeplink is triggered, your activity can received the data and handle it accordingly:
+When the deeplink is triggered, your activity can receive the data and handle it accordingly:
 ```
 if (getIntent() != null) {
    val data = getIntent().data